dofloinn/Fallout3rdYear/1_SoftwareEngineering3/All notes.md

 ![](https://i.imgur.com/dwd5DbP.png)

 <mark style="background: #FFB8EBA6;">Generalisation has a number of benefits:</mark>
-- Reduces redundancy – if there was only an Employee class with an employeeType attribute, we would need all three attributes of the subclasses above in the Employee class.
-So if an instance/object represents a monthly paid employee then hourlyRate and hoursWorked may be redundant (this could depend on other factors...)
+- <mark style="background: #FFB8EBA6;">Reduces redundancy:</mark> if there was only an Employee class with an ``employeeType`` attribute, we would need all three attributes of the subclasses above in the Employee class.
+So if an instance/object represents a monthly paid employee then ``hourlyRate`` and ``hoursWorked`` may be redundant (this could depend on other factors...)
-- Reuses design artefacts – e.g. superclasses and already designed subclasses
+- <mark style="background: #FFB8EBA6;">Reuses design artefacts:</mark> e.g. superclasses and already designed subclasses
-- Reuses compile time artefacts – existing classes
+- <mark style="background: #FFB8EBA6;">Reuses compile time artefacts:</mark> existing classes
-- Reduces brittleness – adding new subclasses does not affect existing classes/code
+- <mark style="background: #FFB8EBA6;">Reduces brittleness:</mark> adding new subclasses does not affect existing classes/code
 - Eases maintainability & understanding

 ### <mark style="background: #FFB8EBA6;"> Review of the Object Model:</mark>

-The object model is a general way of thinking about the structure of OO programs
+The <mark style="background: #FFB8EBA6;">object model</mark> is a general way of thinking about the structure of OO programs

 The fundamental property of the object model is that computation takes place in and between objects